Caltech-IPAC/grits2018-github-tutorial/README.md

 8. OPTIONAL: If merge conflict (typically, same line have changed in the meantime): github will suggest commands and guidelines to solve and merge locally.
 Tipically you'll need to fix the conflict and commit then merge back to dev `git merge [branch]`

 9. Once merged, typically the branch can be deleted from github from the same pull request page.

+## Advanced

+* rebase what?
+Sometime is colorful...
+* cherry picking?
+Is it like going to a picnic?
+* fork?
+And knives too...

 ## Admin tool